Renewable gas, as seen

 What is renewable gas?

+According to GreenPower to, renewable gases are made from renewable energy sources.
 Just like renewable electricity can be made from solar or wind power, there are different types of renewable gases, including biomethane and renewable hydrogen.

 How is it made?